hbctraining/Intro-to-ChIPseq/lessons/08_handling-replicates.md

 * Combining replicates using simple overlap with Bedtools
 * Combining replicates to only get the highly reproducible peaks using the IDR method

-## Handling replicates in ChIP-Seq
+## Handling replicates in ChIP-seq

 As with any high-throughput experiment, a single assay is often subject to a substantial amount of variability.
 Thus, it is highly recommended to setup your experimental design with a minimum of 2-3 biological replicates.
 Presumably, two replicates measuring the same underlying biology should have high consistency but that is not always the case.
 In order to evaluate consistency between replicates **we require metrics that objectively assess the reproducibility of high-throughput assays**.